 Don’t participate in activities where you interact directly with animals.
 This includes elephant rides, swimming with dolphins, or petting tigers.

-Even travel giant TripAdvisor has banned activities that allow touching wild animals.
-Their “no touching of wild animals” policy includes banning ticket sales for activities like elephant rides, petting tigers and swimming with dolphins.
+Even travel giant TripAdvisor has had a “no touching of wild animals” policy since 2016 that includes banning ticket sales for these activities.
 The BC SPCA supports this policy because it helps raise awareness about the cruel and abusive practices involved, and lack of standards or regulations.

 2. Say ‘no’ to selfies